The current position

 Following some initial proposals shared by Essex Highways approximately two years ago, new design options have been explored in discussion with Finchingfield Parish Council, Braintree District Councillors and County Members.

 Together, we aim to deliver a scheme that safeguards the bridge crossing for the future as well as protecting iconic views of the village.
 Key stakeholder groups will be invited to engage with us to help build plans to ensure that, if works go ahead, disruption is minimised.

 Any scheme proposal will be subject to developing a detailed works programme, and to meeting the usual planning consents and other legal obligations.

 The Parish Council and District and County Councillors have agreed that Essex Highways should start the necessary site investigations in order for a replacement bridge to be built.
-Subject to the necessary arrangements and permissions being in place, we anticipate site surveys being conducted during autumn 2018, which will inform future detailed design work to progress a future scheme.
+Subject to the necessary arrangements and permissions being in place, we anticipate site surveys being conducted during February 2019, which will inform future detailed design work to progress a future scheme.

 Our future intention is to dismantle the existing structure and replace the bridge with one built in the same location with a very similar look to the existing bridge.

 It is proposed the current width between the bridge walls will be maintained between new kerbs and a narrow hardened verge to offer some protection to the bridge parapets.
 These proposals will lead to a bridge that will be up to 1.5 metres wider overall, but maintaining the same road width, so that the bridge continues to act as a traffic calming feature.

 There are no plans to include a footway as part of the scheme.

 On site investigations completed February 2019